infojunkie/blog/_posts/2020-12-06-document-musicxml.md

 If there's interest from the [W3C Music Notation Community Group](https://www.w3.org/community/music-notation/), I will consider working on some fixes to enhance the HTML output :crossed_fingers:

 ## Update Dec 8, 2020
 The W3C MusicXML Community Group is ready to move ahead with a new documentation site!
-[The discussion is happening here](https://github.com/w3c/musicxml/issues/353) - they were gracious enough to mention my modest experiement :heart_eyes:
+[The discussion is happening here](https://github.com/w3c/musicxml/issues/353) - they were gracious enough to mention my modest experiment :heart_eyes: